 The nephrology transplantation service offers a wide variety of clinical experiences including inpatient transplantation consultative services, allograft biopsies and interpretation of pathology data, outpatient follow up of transplant recipients, pre-transplant evaluations, donor evaluations and a comprehensive curriculum of lectures and presentations aimed at developing the knowledge base needed to develop competency in transplantation nephrology.

-Outpatient continuity clinic weekly.
+Fellow participate in outpatient continuity clinic weekly.
 During this clinical experience, fellows will be exposed to a wide range of outpatient nephrology cases, and learn the skills necessary to manage a busy nephrology practice.

 Outpatient dialysis experience is divided by modality into outpatient hemodialysis, home hemodialysis and peritoneal dialysis.
 Fellows will care for a panel of hemodialysis patients organized in shifts.
 The fellows will see their patients in two separate visits to the affiliated outpatient dialysis unit on Justin Drive Road, Danville, approximately two miles from the GMC campus.
 The home hemodialysis experience will be at Selinsgrove Davita in Selinsgrove approximately 12 miles from the GMC campus, two days a month while on research or elective month.
 The peritoneal dialysis clinic will be one or two days a month on campus at GMC.